garden-io/garden/docs/faqs.md

 And you'd run them with `garden test front-end --name=light`, assuming the service is called front-end.

 In `garden dev` mode, all tests for a given service are run when a file watch event is triggered.
-To disable these you'd have to comment them out from the `garden.yml` file.
+If the system you're working on is very large, you might want to use more specific commands.

-More fine grained control over when and how tests run could be a feature for the future.
+More fine grained control over when and how tests run [has been proposed](https://github.com/garden-io/garden/issues/438) as a potential feature.

 ### How about Docker Swarm?

-**Garden doesn't have a Docker Swarm plugin** and can't deploy to a Swarm cluster.
-Rather, at the moment, it deploys services to a Kubernetes cluster.
+We currently have a rough version of a Docker Swarm plug-in for Garden.
+We might make a stable version of it if enough users show interest in us doing so.

 ### How does Garden compare to a multi-language build tool like Bazel?